Have you ever had a commercial property valuation done and wondered, “How did they come up with that number?”

 2. Direct Comparison Approach: Best for market-based valuations

-Also known as the Comparable Transactions Approach, this method determines a property’s value by comparing it to at least three recent sales of similar commercial or industrial properties in the same area.
-It takes into account factors such as:
+Also known as the Comparable Sales Approach, this method works by comparing your property to the recent sales of similar commercial or industrial properties in the same area.

 - Location